Waco metropolitan area

-The Waco metropolitan statistical area, as defined by the United States Census Bureau, is an area consisting of McLennan, Falls and Bosque counties in Central Texas, anchored by the city of Waco.
-As of the 1 April 2020 census (which includes all 3 Counties), the MSA had a population of 295,782.
-The 2024 population estimate was 307,123 which includes Bosque County (added to the Waco MSA in 2023).
+The Waco, TX Metropolitan Statistical Area, as defined by the U.S. Office of Management and Budget (OMB), is a metropolitan area consisting of McLennan, Falls and Bosque counties in Central Texas, anchored by the city of Waco.
+As of the 2020 census, the metropolitan statistical area had a population of 295,782.
+The population was estimated at 308,807 in 2025.